Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 Image Credit: Unsplash.com

-Real estate agents staging homes clear counters to three items maximum.
-That number works for daily life too.
+Agents staging homes clear counters to three items, maximum.
+Three reads as intentional.
+Seven reads as overwhelmed.
+That number works in daily life too.

 10. Your Bathroom, Specifically the Toilet Zone